simonmichael/hledger/MANUAL.md

     $ hledger register --monthly rent
     $ hledger register --monthly -E food --depth 4

+The `--width`/`-w` option adjusts the width of the output.
+By default, this is 80 characters.
+To allow more space for descriptions and account names, use `-w` to increase the width to 120 characters, or `-wN` to set any desired width (at least 50 recommended).

 #### balance

 The balance command displays accounts and their balances, indented to show the account hierarchy.